Awards for Children's Literature

 A bibliography of fantasy books for youth that have received awards for the quality of their work.

-This Children's Literature Web page provides an alphabetical list of links to a variety of children's book award Web sites.
+The “Awards in Youth Literature” page from The Center for Children’s Books at the University of Illinois at Urbana-Champaign provides an alphabetical list of links to a variety of children's book award sites.
 The featured children's book awards are sponsored by commercial organizations, professional organizations, and state library associations.

 - Awards, Honors, and Prizes